rustwasm/wasm-bindgen/guide/src/reference/cli.md

 not.
 This is off-by-default while we're waiting for support to percolate into all major browsers.
 For more information see the [documentation about weak references](./weak-references.md).

+### `--reference-types`

+Enables usage of the [WebAssembly References Types proposal](https://github.com/webassembly/reference-types) proposal, meaning that the WebAssembly binary will use `externref` when importing and exporting functions that work with `JsValue`.
+For more information see the [documentation about reference types](./reference-types.md).